 A FEW TIPS:

-- Remember, the more you force yourselves to write, the more naturally you feel like writing.
+- Remember, the more you push yourself to write, the more natural and effortless it will become.

 - Stay organized by keeping track of your references and adding them to your document after all chapters are complete.